German Peruvians: 20th century

-During World War II, some German Peruvians became under the influence of Nazi Germany and began their own branches of Nazi Party.
-About 2,000 German Peruvian lived in Peru during World War II, with the total number of known active Nazi party members in Peru being documented at more than 200.
-The prominent families such as the Emmel family in Arequipa and Fischer family in Andahuaylas, the Albrecht family in Cusco and the Schäfer family in Piura signed their names as Nazi Party members.
+During World War II, some German Peruvians fell under the influence of Nazi Germany and began their own branches of the Nazi Party.
+About 2,000 German Peruvians lived in Peru during World War II, with the total number of known active Nazi party members in Peru being documented at more than 200.
+Prominent families such as the Emmel family in Arequipa and Fischer family in Andahuaylas, the Albrecht family in Cusco and the Schäfer family in Piura signed their names as Nazi Party members.
 Carl Dedering led the Nazi Party in Peru and much of the documentation regarding the party in Peru was lost, some of it burned by party members to prevent incrimination.
 In the remote village of Pozuzo, the Nazi Flag would be raised on the town's flagpole.

 Peru's government would abide by British blacklists targeting German businesses in the country during the war.
 The Alexander Humboldt School in Lima was a meeting place for five branches of the Nazi Party, with the school's director and teachers being deported to internment camps in the United States for being leaders.
 After Peru broke diplomatic relations with Germany in 1942, some naturalized German Peruvians were sent to internment camps in the United States.
 Many German Peruvians placed their accounts in the Embassy of Francoist Spain due to its closeness with Nazi Germany, with about 3 million soles being present by 1945.